R v Disciplinary Committee of the Jockey Club, ex parte Aga Khan

 Judicial Review - Domestic tribunal - whether amenable to judicial review

-Patrick Milmo QC - Leading Counsel (Respondent)
+Patrick Milmo KC - Leading Counsel (Respondent)

 Instructing Solicitors: M McCloy & Ptnrs for the applicant; Charles Russell for the respondent